dmg9626/dmg9626.github.io/blog/passing-the-interview/index.md

 ## 1: Getting your foot in the door
 What you need is a solid portfolio to demonstrate your experience and prove you can hit the ground running.
 Different studios look for different things, but this is what I learned from the studios I targeted and interviewed with.

-### Experience making games in C++
+### Get experience making games in C++
 This is important.
-The mistake I made in my job hunt was to assume that, if I just make sufficiently cool stuff in Unity and pass their C++ tests, they'll see I'm a good fit right?
-In practice this often ends up with your resume tossed in the trash, robbing you of the chance to prove your C++ capabilities.
+The mistake I made in my job hunt was to assume that, if I just make sufficiently cool stuff in Unity and pass their C++ tests, they'll see I'm a good fit, right?
+In practice, this often ends up with your resume tossed in the trash, robbing you of the chance to prove your C++ capabilities.

 There is a sentiment among industry game programmers that Unity is a walled garden, a bowling lane with bumpers allowing you to ignore your runtime exceptions until it's time to ship your game.
 In some respects this is true, but I'd argue that it's unfair to assume incompetency from the tool of choice.
 Unfortunately, these are the stubborn lot you have to appease to earn the privilege of arguing about this at happy hour after work.